j4velin/Pedometer/README.md

 Build
 -----

-To build the app, add [EazeGraphLibrary](https://github.com/blackfizz/EazeGraph "EazeGraphLibrary") and [ColorPickerPreference](https://github.com/attenzione/android-ColorPickerPreference "android-ColorPickerPreference: Android color picking library") as libraries to the project as well as the [DashClock API](https://code.google.com/p/dashclock/downloads/list "DashClock Lock screen clock widget for Android 4.2+").
+To build the app, add [EazeGraphLibrary](https://github.com/blackfizz/EazeGraph "EazeGraphLibrary") and [this fork of the ColorPickerPreference](https://github.com/j4velin/colorpicker "android-ColorPickerPreference: Android color picking library") as libraries to the project as well as the [DashClock API](https://code.google.com/p/dashclock/downloads/list "DashClock Lock screen clock widget for Android 4.2+").